Start Smart: Guidelines for Introducing Letter Recognition

 Introduce Both Uppercase and Lowercase Letters

-While it is helpful to first introduce uppercase letters, lowercase letters are more frequently used.
+While it is helpful first to introduce uppercase letters, lowercase letters are more frequently used.
 For this reason, exposing your child to both uppercase and lowercase letters is needed.
 It’s best to introduce a group of letters by first starting with uppercase letters.
 Once these are learned, you can introduce their lowercase partners and get them to do uppercase and lowercase matching games and activities.

 However, when it comes to letter formation (learning to write out letters), start with having your child master all the uppercase letters of the alphabet first.